huenique/gibme-crypto/README.md

 ## Pre-commit hooks
 - Run `pre-commit install` to enable the hook into your git repo.
 The hook will run automatically for each commit.
 - Run `git commit -m "Your message" -n` to skip the hook if you need.

-## Opinionated Settings
-Some settings defaults were decided based on Vinta's experiences.
-Here's the rationale behind them:

-### `CELERY_ACKS_LATE = True`
-We believe Celery tasks should be idempotent.
-So for us it's safe to set `CELERY_ACKS_LATE = True` to ensure tasks will be re-queued after a worker failure.
-Check Celery docs on ["Should I use retry or acks_late?"](https://docs.celeryproject.org/en/latest/faq.html#should-i-use-retry-or-acks-late) for more info.

 ## Features Catalogue